jkkbuddika/RNA_Seq_Analyzer_v3.0/README.md

 > add_mat
 > raw_sequences
 > scripts

 Then upload adapter trimmed sequences to the raw_sequences directory.
 The naming of files is ***very important*** and follow the recommended naming scheme.
 Always the name of a file should end with ***'_R1.fastq'*** for single-end data inputs.
 If the input is paired-end, the name of two read mates should end with ***'_R1.fastq'*** and ***'_R2.fastq'***.
 During analysis the pipeline sorts and lists input files based on this architecture.
 ### Step 5: Executing the pipeline
 All executables of the pipeline are written onto *run.py* module.
-To start analyzing data first navigate to the scripts directory and execute run.py using python.
+To start analyzing data activate the conda environment above, navigate to the scripts directory and execute run.py using python.
 ```
+source activate dataanalyzer
 cd scripts
 python run.py
 ```